 “We are a team of full stack investors who invest from Day One and partner with founders across all dimensions of their business for the long run.
 Raising these funds during this challenging macro-economic environment speaks to the strength of our strategy and results,” said Madrona Managing Director Matt McIlwain.
 “We deeply believe in the massive opportunities for founders to build lasting companies over the next decade with roots in the Pacific Northwest.
 We are also committed to helping companies that have found product-market fit and are headquartered anywhere access and benefit from the Seattle ecosystem at the heart of modern technology disruption.
 We are especially grateful for the exceptional Madrona team, our broader community, and our investment partners who continue to help build a stronger flywheel for long-term success.”

 Madrona Fund 9 will focus on its enduring strategy of supporting Pacific Northwest-based pre-seed, seed, and Series A founders to help them build and scale throughout their company journey.
 Historically, over 80% of Madrona’s core fund portfolio companies are based in the Pacific Northwest.
 This reflects the firm’s strong belief that, even in a hybrid world, early-stage companies benefit from easy access to experiential learning and trusted networks, such as those Madrona has built over many years.
-Current investment themes include modern data stack and DevOps, intelligent applications (applied AI & ML), fintech, Web3, and the intersections of life and computer/data sciences.
+Current investment themes include modern data stack and DevOps, intelligent and generative applications (applied AI & ML), fintech, Web3, and the intersections of life and computer/data sciences.

 Acceleration Fund 3 will focus on investing in teams that have found product-market fit — generally at the Series B or C stage — and are at a growth inflection point.
 About half of Madrona’s Acceleration Fund companies are in major tech centers across the country — Silicon Valley, New York City and Salt Lake City, to name a few.
 These companies are often leveraging AI and ML along with cloud computing to build the best intelligent applications and enabling technologies in the world.